 - GR5242 Advanced Machine Learning (3 points) – GR5241 is the prerequisite for this course*

-In addition to the four core courses, students must also complete at least six electives approved by their Faculty Adviser.
-At least three electives must be selected from the Statistics Department, upon approval by the Faculty Adviser.
-Electives may be chosen based upon a student’s area of interest.
-In order to count for graduation, an elective must be taken for a grade.
-A partial list of approved electives may be found here.
+In addition to the four core courses, students must also complete the equivalent of at least six (3-pt) electives approved by their Faculty Adviser.
+At least three (3-pt) electives must be selected from the Statistics Department, upon approval by the Faculty Adviser.

 *Data Science Sequence